kanaria69/Mainecoco/README.md

-## What do you call a pig that knows karate?
-A pork chop!
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.